cartheur/chip-design/README.md

 Specific details

-* The target OS for the new design is <a href="https://debian.org">Debian 11</a> with Linux kernel <a href="https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.14.1.tar.xz">5.14.1</a>.
+* The target OS for the new design is <a href="https://debian.org" target="_blank">Debian 11</a> with Linux kernel <a href="https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.14.1.tar.xz" target="_blank">5.14.1</a>.
 * For the time-being, only focus on the board itself and not the accessories such as cabling and DIPs.

 ## Source Files
-The source files in this repository have been designed using <a href="http://www.orcad.com/">OrCAD</a>.
+The source files in this repository have been designed using <a href="http://www.orcad.com/" target="_blank">OrCAD</a>.
 There is no restriction on the CAD program or programs to carry out the new design.